- 1 Bedrooms

 - Condo

-Stunning Condo located in a peaceful friendly community steps away from the community pool.
-Kitchen is entirely equipped to make everything for every meal.
+Sensational Condo located in a peaceful friendly community steps away from the community pool.
+Kitchen is completely equipped to make everything for every meal.
 Laundry area also located in condo for use.
 Bedroom has a king size bed and living room has a couch that turns into a bed.
-All linens sheets blankets pillows and bath towels are included.
-Wifi and intelligent TVs with basic cable is also supplied and 15 mins. from Surfside Beach
+All linens sheets blankets pillows and bath towels are supplied.
+Wifi and intelligent TVs with basic cable is also included and 15 mins. from Surfside Beach

 About the Area